renovatebot/renovate/lib/modules/platform/azure/index.md

 ### Adding tags to Pull Requests

-Tags can be added to Pull Requests using the `addLabels` configuration.
+Tags can be added to Pull Requests using the `labels` or `addLabels` configurations.
 If the tag does not exist in the DevOps project, it will be created automatically during creation of the Pull Request as long as the user has the permissions at Project-level:

 - Create tag definition